macleen/JS-LightWeight/README.md

 ## Components

+   -  Helpers ;
+     Some helpers, those which are believed to be most needed in applications are redesigned or created

-   -  A handy storage engine;
+   -  A handy client-side storage engine;
      (local and cross session) using the native Browser API (session and local storage API);
      2 MB to 10 MB size of data can be stored on the client machine depending on the browser;
      for chrome: Web storage APIs (Local & Session ) remain fixed at 5 MB.